The 10 Best Thermal Carafe Coffee Makers (Unbiased Reviews)

 Even the best thermal coffee machine, with half-a-dozen buttons and multiple functions, is of no use if don’t know how to use it.

-If you’re the kind of person who wakes up excited to dial in your perfect kind of brew and selecting the style of coffee to best suit your mood, hen get a machine with loads of adjustable features.
+If you’re the kind of person who wakes up excited to dial in your perfect kind of brew and selecting the style of coffee to best suit your mood, then get a machine with loads of adjustable features.

 But if you’re anything like me, you can barely string together words in the morning.
-That’s why I prefer a machine with a single button press to get the brew going: like the Bonavita BV1800 (review here)
+That’s why I prefer a machine with a single button press to get the brew going: like the Bonavita BV1800 (review here) and some Keurig models.

 Or even better, get a programmable coffeemaker that will have your coffee waiting for you when you wake up.